 About Global Unisource, Inc.

 The China Association for International Exchange of Personnel (CAIEP) has recognized Global Unisource, Inc. as a certified service provider in the United States since 1993.
-Working with the Hobby Center for Public Policy, the City of Houston Cape Training Center and Texas A&M University, Global Unisource has earned an international reputation for excellence in executive education programs.
+Working with the Hobby School of Public Affairs, the City of Houston Cape Training Center and Texas A&M University, Global Unisource has earned an international reputation for excellence in executive education programs.
 According to Global Unisource president David Guo, "Our study tours play an important role in U.S.-China relations by promoting an awareness of the different government and business cultures found in the two countries.
 The sessions provide Chinese leaders an understanding of the role of the U.S. government and how the market economy works."